Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

-## Limiting the number of pitch accent dictionaries
+## Limiting the number of pitch accent dictionaries { .text-yellow }

 The following CSS displays only the first 2 pitch accent dictionaries: